-In the early morning of September 13th, the ship shall transit for the recovery of the Gas Array.
-The A-frame and SeaMac winch will be needed to retrieve the arrays.
-After the Gas Array is recovered, the ship shall transit to recover the floating sediment trap array.
-After the sediment traps are recovered, the ship shall transit to Station ALOHA for an AC9/FRRf cast and a Hyperpro cast.
-Once the optics work is complete, the ship shall transit to Station 52 and conduct one 200 m CTD yo-yo cast.
+In the early morning of October 3rd, the ship shall transit for the recovery of the Gas Array.
+The A-frame and the Sea-Mac winch will be needed to retrieve the Gas Array.
+After the array is recovered, the ship shall transit to recover the floating sediment trap array.
+After the array is recovered, the ship shall transit to Station ALOHA for an AC9/FRRf cast.
+After the AC9/FRRf cast, the ship shall transit to Station 52 to conduct a 200 m yo-yo cast (Sect.
+4.4.1) and surface instrument intercomparisons (Sect.
+4.4.2).